amaurremi/ownership-types/README.md

 Gregor had the following idea of taking advantage of this type system for automatic memory management:

+Each object is assigned a _stickiness_ degree.
+The stickiness is an overapproximation of the number of references to the object.
-When an object is created it is marked as not _sticky_.
+When an object is created its stickiness is set to zero.
-This means that there is only one reference to it, and it can be freed if the reference is a variable that is popped from the stack.
+An object can be freed if its stickiness is <= 1, and if the only reference to the object is a variable that is popped from the stack.

-Whenever there is an assignment in which the object appears on the right-hand side, the object becomes _sticky_.
+Whenever there is an assignment in which the object appears on the right-hand side, the object stickiness increases by one.
 If the object is sticky we can only free it if the object's owner context is `rep` and the object's owner was freed.